PranavSriram18/genai_foundations/docs/series/sparse_layer.md

 In our setting, expert $i$ “sees” the input only through $h_i = V_i^\top x$.
 If $\lVert h_i\rVert_2^2$ is small, that expert is effectively blind to this token.
 If $\lVert h_i\rVert_2^2$ is large, the expert is capturing a big chunk of the **energy** of $x$ along the directions it cares about.

+Note that this is closely related to the ideas behind PCA, wherein principal components are selected based on the variance of the input data captured, and the objective function looks quite similar.

 This suggests a natural routing rule:

-For a given token, pick the experts that capture the most energy in their reads.
+<span class="idea">For a given token, pick the experts that capture the most energy in their reads.
+</span>.
-More precisely, pick the top‑$k$ experts by $\lVert V_i^\top x\rVert_2^2$.
+More precisely, pick the top $k$ experts by $\lVert V_i^\top x\rVert_2^2$.

-Instead of a separate router network, we can directly select experts based on their relevance to the input, as measured by the size of their read, which is the alignment between their read subspace and the input vector.
+Instead of a separate router network, we'd like to directly select experts based on their relevance to the input, as measured by the size of their read, which is the alignment between their read subspace and the input vector.

-This is related to the intuition behind several classical algorithms, including k-means, PCA, and competitive learning:

-* In the $b = 1$ limit, each expert's read matrix reduces to a single vector $v_i$.
-* In Principal Components Analysis, we judge each principal
-* In k-means, centroids compete for ownership of a data point, and each centroid moves to better represent the points it wins.
-* Here, each expert is a low dimensional subspace rather than a single vector, and experts compete to capture energy from points in different regions of the manifold.

 ### 3.3 Geometry of reads: incoherence and compressed sensing